List of African-American United States senators

 This is a list of African Americans who have served in the United States Senate.
-The Senate has had eleven African-American elected or appointed officeholders.
-Two each served during both the nineteenth and twentieth centuries.
+The Senate has had 14 African-American elected or appointed officeholders.
+Two each served during both the 19th and 20th centuries.
+The first was Hiram R. Revels.

-Of the eight African Americans ever to sit in the U.S. Senate since the African American Civil Rights Movement, three held Illinois's Class 3 seat, including Barack Obama, who went on to become the president of the United States.
-This makes Illinois the state with the most African-American U.S. senators to date.
+Three of the 14 African-American senators held Illinois's Class 3 seat, including Barack Obama, who went on to become President of the United States.
+This makes Illinois the state having had the most African-American U.S. senators.

 In 2016, Kamala Harris became the first African American to be elected a U.S. senator from California.
 Harris would go on to become the first African-American vice president of the United States and first African-American president of the United States Senate.

+In 2025, Tim Scott of South Carolina became the longest-serving black senator in U.S. history at the start of his third term, and the first to chair a full committee.

-Of the 11 African-American senators, seven were popularly elected (including one that previously had been appointed by his state's governor), two were elected by the state legislature prior to the ratification of the Seventeenth Amendment to the United States Constitution in 1913 (which mandated the direct election of U.S. senators by the people of each state), and two were appointed by a state governor and not subsequently elected.
+Of the 14 African-American senators, nine were popularly elected (including one that previously had been appointed by his state's governor), two were elected by the state legislature prior to the ratification of the Seventeenth Amendment to the United States Constitution in 1913 (which mandated the direct election of U.S. senators by the people of each state), and three were appointed by a state governor and have not subsequently been elected.